tieututinhoc/piracy/docs/README.md

 -   [SceneLinkList](https://www.scenelinklist.com/) - SceneLinkList is a project initiated to display and share as many scene and warez links as possible.
 -   [TheWarezFolder](http://thewarezfolder.com/) - Fairly out of date categorised list of warez sites.
 -   [castnow](https://github.com/xat/castnow) - Castnow is a command-line utility that can be used to play back media files on your Chromecast device.
--   [Grabber](https://grabber.co.in/) - Download stock images from Shutterstock.
 -   [The Pirate Society](https://thepiratesociety.org/forums/) - A mysterious members-only forum for pirates.
 -   [Bandersnatch Interactive Player](https://mehotkhan.github.io/BandersnatchInteractive/) - Online video player for watching the new interactive episode of Black Mirror, "Bandersnatch".
 -   [Familienforum.biz](http://www.familienforum.biz/) - Sky cracking news, and other topics.